-- 46. (1) The term of office of members, excluding those elected by student bodies, is three years, and members may be re-elected.
+- 46. (1) The term of office of members, excluding those elected by student bodies, is three years, and members may be elected for two consecutives terms.
 With a view to continuity, not all members will be elected or nominated in the same year. - (2) The term of office of members elected by student bodies is one year.